Note: While some characters are semi-inspired by real people, this story is fiction.

 “Alright,” I said.
 “Really important question for you.”

 Chocolate started laughing, and Buck smiled at us both, like she couldn’t wait.

 “Let’s say…you’re a partner at GW, right, national partner even.
 You make a million dollars a year and you have four kids.”

 “And you have a beach cottage,” Chocolate sang.

 “Yeah, maybe even two beach cottages.
 And your husband is a stay at home.
-Four cars in your garage.
+Now here’s the important part: You’ve got four cars in your garage.
 Two little Mercedes, a big Mercedes and a Jaguar.
 Which one is yours?”

 “And my husband does what?”

 “Then they’re all mine.”